 A couple weeks ago a friend of mine recommended the new book by Cal Newport, 'So Good They Can't Ignore You,' which argues that the best and most satisfying careers are those where your passion for the job emerges only after you've developed distinctive skills for it -- because distinctive skills enable you to do ...

 How a college grad without programming experience started a Y Combinator company and created a blog with hundreds of thousands of readers

 Paul Graham was like, "This could be the Altair Basic." - Jason Shen, Ridejoy

 "I spend a lot of time thinking about scaling our organization and figuring out how to preserve the culture." - Jessica Yuen, Khan Academy

-What an engineer turned Stanford MBA turned pro photographer (who did a photo shoot with Barack Obama) has learned about careers and relationships (oh, he also co-founded a VC-backed social gifting startup)
+What an engineer, Stanford MBA, and pro photographer (who did a photo shoot with Barack Obama) has learned about careers and relationships (oh, he also founded a VC-backed social gifting startup)

 "We’re building a social gifting framework that allows me to get a gift for you by crowdsourcing the creativity of our common friends." - Dana Underwood, The Muse Factory

 How an accounting major got into the tech industry and landed jobs at Yahoo!, Google, and Stanford Social Data Lab